albertosantini/node-rio/README.markdown

 Notes
 =====

-- It works if Rserve runs on a little endian machine.

-    return jspack.Unpack(">d", buf, o); // big endian

-    return jspack.Unpack("<d", buf, o); // little endian

-- If the authentication fails, the callback is not called
+- If the authentication fails, sometimes the callback is not called.

 Methods
 =======